zwindler/demystifions-kubernetes/README.md

 ## Prerequisites

 With his blessing, I was strongly inspired by Jérôme Petazzoni's excellent repo [dessine-moi-un-cluster](https://github.com/jpetazzo/dessine-moi-un-cluster) for this part and updated.
-Thanks Jérôme :).
+Thanks a lot, Jérôme :).

 I also adapted parts of [Kelsey Hightower's kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) (the TLS certs).

+I'm going to launch this on a clean VM running Ubuntu 22.04.

 ### api-server & friends